HemanthKumarCreative/try-this-look/IMPLEMENTATION_STATUS.md

    - **Status**: Needs review
    - **Impact**: App store compliance
    - **Action**: Review branding usage and ensure compliance with Shopify guidelines
+   - **Current Implementation**:
+     - "NULOOK" branding prominently displayed in widget header (`src/components/TryOnWidget.tsx` lines 460-469)
+     - Large branded text with tagline "Essayage Virtuel Alimenté par IA"
+   - **Shopify Requirements**: App Name Branding is permitted ONLY if:
+     1. Customers directly interact with the custom branding elements as a key aspect of their buying experience
+     2. Removing the custom branding elements would cause confusion or harm to customers
+   - **Action Required**: Determine if current branding meets both criteria, or switch to standard 24x24px attribution

 2. **API Response Validation** ⚠️
    - **Status**: Basic validation